KayFrimp/alx-low_level_programming/0x00-hello_world/README.md

 5. 4-puts.c prints exactly "Programming is like building a multilingual puzzle.

-6. 5-printf.c prints exacty with proper grammar, but the outcome is a piece of art,
+6. 5-printf.c prints exacty with proper grammar, but the outcome is a piece of art.

+7. 6-size.c prints the size of various data types on the computer it is compiled and run on.